 Chronic exposure to the sun or intermittent sunburns can lead to skin cancer.
 Skin cancer risk doubles with five or more sunburns in a lifetime, but just one bad sunburn can double the risk of melanoma.
 While skin cancer is uncommon in African Americans, Latinos and Asians, it can also be more deadly because they are often diagnosed later in the course of the disease.

 It’s important to examine your skin regularly.
 You should report any changes in an existing mole (color, size, border, irregularity) or any new moles to your physician.
-People with fair complexion have the highest risk of developing skin cancer, but everyone should avoid the sun and practice safety measures to protect their skin.
+People with fair complexions have the highest risk of developing skin cancer, but everyone should avoid the sun and practice safety measures to protect their skin.

 The American Cancer Society recommends the “Slip, Slop, Slap and Wrap” policy.
 When you go out in the sun, slip on a shirt, slop on sunscreen, slap on a hat and wrap on sunglasses to protect your eyes and the sensitive skin around them.

 Exposure to the UV rays of tanning lamps is not safe.
 Tanning lamps give out UV rays, which can cause long-term skin damage and can contribute to skin cancer.
 Tanning bed use has been linked with an increased risk of melanoma, especially for people under 30.
 Most doctors and health organizations recommend not using tanning beds and sun lamps.